Set Up Routing in PHP Applications Using the Symfony Routing Component

 Setting up routing using the Symfony Routing component usually goes through a series of steps as listed below.

-• Initialize the Route object for each of your application routes.
+object for each of your application routes. - Add all

-• Initialize the RequestContext object which holds the current request context information.
+object which holds the current request context information. - Initialize the

 Initialize the Route Object for Different Routes